soudev/knowledge.mine/stuff/nodejs.md

 * [[GitHub] mafintosh / peerflix-engine](https://github.com/mafintosh/peerflix-engine) - The low level streaming torrent engine that peerflix will use

+* [[GitHub] jaruba / multipass-torrent](https://github.com/jaruba/multipass-torrent) - Collects information about torrents from various sources (dump, RSS, HTML pages) and associates the video files within with IMDB ID - stores data in a distributed DB

 ### Node.js no Servidor